pauliejes/SandboxDocs/docs/user-interface.md

 ### Panel

-The panel is intended to function as a group for other GUI Nodes.
+The panel is intended to function as a group or container for other GUI Elements.
 It can have a background color and a border.
 It fires no events.

+Properties

 * `height` - the height in real pixels of the inner content
-* `width` - the width of the inner content in real pixels
+* `width` - the width in real pixels of the inner content
 * `backgroundColor` - the color of the background
 * `backgroundVisible` - whether or not the background is drawn
 * `borderColor` - the color of the border
 * `borderRadius` - the rounding of the panel edges
 * `borderWidth` - the width in pixels of the border

+Events

+* none